lancesmithcc/ALMANIAC/tasks.md

 5. **🐛 Invitation Acceptance:** Added comprehensive error handling and logging for invitation acceptance debugging
 6. **🔧 Debug Tools:** Enhanced debug API for troubleshooting garden invitation issues
 7. **✅ Duplicate Member Fix:** Fixed "User is already a member" error - now gracefully updates invitation status for existing members
+8. **🏡 SHARED DASHBOARD FIX:** **NEW!** Fixed major issue where invited users saw blank dashboard instead of shared garden data

+### 🏡 Major Dashboard Sharing Fix Applied:
+**Problem:** When users accepted garden invitations, they would see a blank dashboard instead of the shared garden's plants and locations.

+**Root Cause:** The dashboard was only fetching plants and locations owned by the specific user (WHERE user_id = userId), not plants in gardens they're members of.

+**Solution Implemented:**
+- ✅ Created `getPlantsFromAccessibleGardens()` function that includes plants from both owned and member gardens
+- ✅ Created `getGardenLocationsFromAccessibleGardens()` function for locations from accessible gardens
+- ✅ Updated `/api/plants` route to use new inclusive function
+- ✅ Updated dashboard stats to count plants from all accessible gardens
+- ✅ Updated AI analysis to include data from shared gardens
+- ✅ Build successful - all TypeScript compilation passed

+**Now When Users Accept Invitations:**
+1. ✅ Dashboard shows shared garden's plants and locations
+2. ✅ Plant counts and stats include shared garden data
+3. ✅ AI insights analyze shared garden plants
+4. ✅ All dashboard features work with collaborative gardens
+5. ✅ Users see the same rich garden data as the owner

 ### How Garden Sharing Now Works:
 1. **Share Button:** Click "Share my Garden" to get direct link + send email invitations